hasadna/knesset-data-pipelines/devops/K8S.md

 * google container registry builds images on every push to master
 * images are tagged based on commit sha - which you refer to from the relevantk8s configuration image attribute
-* to update - edit the relevant configuration and change the image tag to the relevant sha1 commit
+* travis deploy script automatically commits and pushed a change to the latest image
-* commit and push to master branch - this will trigger the deployment

 ## Common Tasks